MockingbirdME/game_md/core_rules/traits.md

 * Long Arms(2) - Increase your reach by 1.
 * Mobile Combatant(3) - double your melee defense bonus against free attacks.
 * Push the body(3) - At the beginning of any round or once per scene regain up to 5 stamina and recover from up to 1 stun at the cost of 1 fatigue.
-* Savant(4) - Choose a secondary skill, when making skill checks double the rank of that skill.
-* Sneaky Spell Caster (2) - reduce the number of penalty dice you would normally receive from casting a spell without speaking or moving your hands/arms by one.
+* Sneaky Spell Caster(2) - reduce the number of penalty dice you would normally receive from casting a spell without speaking or moving your hands/arms by one.
 This trait may be taken a second time.
-* Quick draw (3) - At the beginning of round of combat you may take a ready or stow weapon action with a turn requirement of 0, additionally you may take a ready or stow action during your turn with a turn requirement of 0.
+* Quick draw(3) - At the beginning of round of combat you may take a ready or stow weapon action with a turn requirement of 0, additionally you may take a ready or stow action during your turn with a turn requirement of 0.
-* Savant(6) - Choose 1 basic skill, when making a skill check treat that skill as if it is 1 rank higher; additionally if the skill’s rank is higher than the score of the associated attribute you may keep a number of dice equal to the skill’s rank (including the +1 from this trait) rather than the attribute’s score.
 * Skilled(x) - Gain x skill points to use to increase the character’s base skills after initial skills have been assigned.
 * Tough(3) - when suffering damage, other than arcane dues, treat your body score as if it were one higher.
 This trait may be taken multiple times increasing its cost by 1 each time.